Riimu/advent-of-code-2023/README.md

 ### Generating new task files from template

-To quick generate new files for a task from templates, you can use the following command
+To quickly generate new files for a task from the templates, you can use the following command

 ```shell